How to reduce risk of violence to EMS providers

 It's a good time to do a mental "stand down" to remember essential safety practices that can reduce the risk of injury from violence.
 There are a variety of ways to gain additional information about violence harm reduction; the National Association of EMTs offers an EMS Safety Course, while DT4EMS provides valuable information related to provider safety from violence and the Escaping Violent Encounters video series is always available for individual, company or department training.

-Here are five tips to consider before going out on your next run:
+Here are five EMS safety tips to consider before going out on your next run:

 No joke.
 No matter the situation, the chance of it going sideways exists.
 EMS providers should simply assume that is the case and remain quietly alert throughout an EMS incident.